Swofty-Developments/HypixelSkyBlock/README.md

 11. Download `NanoLimbo-1.7-all.jar` from [here](https://github.com/Swofty-Developments/HypixelSkyBlock/tree/master/configuration) and start it in the background using `java -jar NanoLimbo-1.7-all.jar`.
 12. (OPTIONAL) If you wish to have regions, download the CSV of the regions from this Git repo and upload them to the `regions` collection made in your Mongo after starting the server.
 Once you have done this restart your server.
 13. (OPTIONAL) If you wish to have fairy souls, download the CSV of the fairy souls from this Git repo and upload them to the `fairy_souls` collection made in your Mongo after starting the server.
 Once you have done this restart your server.
-14. (OPTIONAL) If you wish to have the Hub orbs (you can also just `/addorb`), download the CSV of the collections from this Git repo and upload them to the `collections` collection made in your Mongo after starting the server.
+14. (OPTIONAL) If you wish to have the Hub crystals (you can also just `/addcrystal`), download the CSV of the collections from this Git repo and upload them to the `crystals` collection made in your Mongo after starting the server.
 Once you have done this restart your server.
 15. (OPTIONAL) If you wish to have Songs on your server, copy the `songs` folder from [here](https://github.com/Swofty-Developments/HypixelSkyBlock/tree/master/configuration), and put it inside of your configuration folder.

 ### Service Setup Guide